England in Miniature – the beautiful Isle of Wight

 Thinking of moving to the Isle of Wight, but you have some unanswered questions?

 Red Funnels is the original operator to the Isle of Wight and has a distinguished history.
-Their Red Jet high-speed passenger service between West Cowes and Southampton links with London Waterloo trains with an average journey time between the Isle of Wight and the capital of 125 minutes.
-The company’s vehicle ferries go from East Cowes to Southampton and take 55 minutes to make the crossing.
+Their Red Jet high-speed passenger service between West Cowes and Southampton links with London Waterloo trains with an average journey time between the Isle of Wight and the capital of just 125 minutes.
+The company’s vehicle and passenger ferries go from East Cowes to Southampton and take 55 minutes to make the crossing.

-Take a look at the links below for timetables and prices:
+The links below provide more on timetables and prices: